When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

-If you’ve never used a continuous positive airway pressure (CPAP) machine, putting on a CPAP mask might feel confusing and overwhelming.
-A CPAP mask that fits correctly is both secure and comfortable, but getting the right fit can sometimes be difficult if you don’t have a guide.
+If you’ve never used a CPAP machine before, putting on a CPAP mask might feel overwhelming.
+A CPAP mask that fits correctly is both secure and comfortable, but getting the right fit can be difficult if you don’t have a guide.

-To help you get the right fit — which is critical for both your comfort and your treatment’s efficacy — we’ll walk you through the process with step-by-step instructions.
-We’ll also introduce you to other information you should know, such as the different parts of a CPAP mask, and provide helpful tips for wearing and adjusting to your new mask.
+To help you get the right fit – which is critical for both comfort and effective treatment – we’ll walk you through the process with step-by-step instructions.
+We’ll also provide other information you should know, such as the different parts of a CPAP mask, and helpful tips for wearing and adjusting to your new mask.

-What Mask Do You Have?
-CPAP Mask Types
+What Type of CPAP Mask Do You Have?

 Each type of CPAP mask has a design that meets specific needs and requires a different technique for putting it on correctly.
-It’s important to use a mask type that matches your needs, including your preferred sleep position, since the wrong mask type can make PAP therapy uncomfortable or even ineffective.
+It’s important to use a mask type that matches your needs, including your preferred sleep position, because the wrong mask can make PAP therapy uncomfortable or even ineffective and reduce patient adherence.

 Nasal Masks

-Nasal CPAP masks direct pressurized air through your nose while leaving your mouth free.
-Although most nasal masks cover the whole nose — starting at the bridge of your nose and ending above your upper lip — there are also nasal cradle styles that leave most of your nose exposed.
+Nasal CPAP masks deliver pressurized air through your nose while leaving your mouth free.
+Although most nasal masks cover the whole nose — starting at the bridge and ending above your upper lip — there are also nasal cradle styles that leave most of your nose uncovered.

 Nasal masks are one of the most popular CPAP mask styles and work well for a wide range of people.
-Lower-profile nasal masks are particularly useful for people who wear glasses or like to watch TV before bed.
+Lower-profile nasal masks are particularly useful for people who wear glasses, sport facial hair, or like to watch TV before bed.

 Nasal Pillow Masks